Official Name: Republic of Iraq

 Coface Business Climate Rating: D – The business environment is very difficult.
 Corporate financial information is rarely available and when available usually unreliable.
 The legal system makes debt collection very unpredictable.
 The institutional framework has very serious weaknesses.
 Intercompany transactions can thus be very difficult to manage in the highly risky environments rated D.

-Ducroire Delcredere Commercial Risk Rating: C – high risk (A, B, C)
+Credendo Commercial Risk Rating: C – High risk (A, B, C)

 The business environment leaves much to be desired and could undermine the country's capacity to achieve an economic take-off.
 There are still many pockets of insurrection, particularly in some provinces: Nineveh, Kirkuk, Diyala, and Baghdad.
 The national elections scheduled for December 2009 could stir renewed tensions.
 Institutional weaknesses and a civil service still shaky and vulnerable to political, religious, and regional jockeying for influence can negatively affect payments and debt collection.